Aravindhakumar-M/SLAM-ROS/Path Publisher/README.md

 ## Configuration
 The default start position is set to (0, 0) in the script.
 You can modify this to your desired start position in the start_callback function.

+# Acknowledgments
+Credit to the creators of ROS and its libraries.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.